Shizuku Keeper ♾️

 5. Select "Privileged service start method" in settings, choose "Android Debug Bridge (ADB)" and pair with wireless debugging.

-3. Skip the options dialog at startup by editing block 650 (with brackets).
-Enter [0] for just Shizuku, [1] for just USB debugging, [0,1] for both, or [null] neither.
+1. Skip the options dialog at startup by setting [mode] to one of the following (w/brackets): [0] for just Shizuku, [1] for just USB debugging, [0,1] for both, or [null] neither.
 Replace 1 with 2 to bypass the privileged service.

-4. Disable most toast messages by entering 1 in block 1158.
+4. Disable most toast messages by setting [noToasts] to 1.

-5. Disable failover to wireless debugging by entering 1 in block 1162.
+5. Disable failover to wireless debugging by setting [noFailover] to 1.

 Rate and review within the app in the Community section.